 \subsection{Complete MTD}

 Let $\bm{H}$ and $\bm{H}'$ be the DC measurement matrices.
 Under the noiseless condition, the \textit{complete MTD} can be designed to detect any FDI attack by keeping the composite matrix $[\bm{H},\bm{H}']$ full column rank \cite{liu2018reactance, zhang2019analysis, liu2020optimal, zhang2021strategic}.
-If the full rank condition cannot be achieved due to the sparse grid topology (e.g. $m<2n$) or limited D-FACTs devices, a \textit{max-rank incomplete MTD} can be designed to minimize the attack space.
-As the rank of the composite matrix is maximized in both complete and incomplete conditions, we refer the MTD strategies in \cite{liu2018reactance, zhang2019analysis, liu2020optimal, zhang2021strategic} as \textit{max-rank MTD}.
+If the full rank condition cannot be achieved due to the sparse grid topology (e.g. $m<2n$) or limited number of D-FACTs devices, a \textit{max-rank incomplete MTD} can be designed to minimise the attack space.
+As the rank of the composite matrix is maximised under both complete and incomplete conditions, we refer to the MTD strategies in \cite{liu2018reactance, zhang2019analysis, liu2020optimal, zhang2021strategic} as \textit{max-rank MTD}.

-To help better define the problem, we extend the concept of complete and incomplete MTDs from the DC model to the simplified AC models in the following proposition:
+To better define the problem, we extend the concept of complete and incomplete MTDs from the DC model to the simplified AC models in the following proposition: